U Visas for Victims of Crime

 Abduction, abusive sexual contact, blackmail, domestic violence, extortion, false imprisonment, female genital mutilation, felonious assault, fraud in foreign labor contracting, hostage, incest, involuntary servitude, kidnapping, manslaughter, murder, obstruction of justice, peonage, perjury, prostitution, rape, sexual assault, sexual exploitation, slave trade stalking, torture, trafficking, witness tampering, unlawful criminal restraint, and any other crimes where the elements are similar to those on this list.

 This list is defined under federal immigration law.
 In most circumstances, the actual crime was treated by a state law enforcement agency like the police or prosecutor’s office under state law.
-An experienced immigration attorney at Andres Mejer Law can evaluate the state crime from the perspective of federal law to see if the elements of the State crime are the same or similar to the federal requirement.
+An experienced New Jersey immigration attorney at Andres Mejer Law can evaluate the state crime from the perspective of federal law to see if the elements of the State crime are the same or similar to the federal requirement.

 Again, you must have helped law enforcement in the investigation and prosecution of one of the above crimes to be eligible for a U visa.
 Many different activities may qualify as assisting law enforcement.
 Calling the police, answering police questions, being interviewed by the prosecutor, testifying in court, etc. are all ways in which you may have assisted law enforcement.